-The following includes information on ESA authorizations and other requirements that may be required for projects being funded.
+The following includes information on the ESA and other requirements that may be necessary for projects being funded.
 There may be additional authorizations needed depending on your project.
 These guidelines are designed to help develop your application as completely as possible.
 Note that authorizations (for example, permits) do not have to be in place in order to submit your application.